 Any leaves and absences must be approved and reported to the program office and your rotation supervisor or preceptor.
-Sick leaves of more than 3 days must be supported by physician’s note to get paid.
+Sick leaves of more than 5 days must be supported by a physician’s note to get paid.
 Residents taking extended leave will be required to make up the time lost upon their return to training to meet the requirement of CFPC.
 Extended personal leaves of absence must be approved by the Program Director and Associate Dean, Postgraduate Medical Education.

 Residents should give vacation requests, in writing, to the Site Director and Site Administrator within the first 6 weeks of the first and second halves of the Academic year.
 Certain sites require submission of vacation requests prior to beginning residency.

 Residents can apply, in writing, to the Site Director for alternate vacation arrangements.
 This must be done at least 6 weeks before the date of the vacation.

 Some sites have more ability to accommodate alternate vacation requests than others.
 The specific request will be dealt with in the context of the site and the resident’s educational needs.
 A decision to allow a variation from the policy will take into consideration scheduling needs, length of the rotation, on call needs, scheduled mandatory education activities and other factors that the Site Director deems important to the resident’s education.

 Residents may take up to two flex days off per Academic Year.
 Part-Time Residents will receive flex days on a pro-rated basis.